 \paragraph*{Modeling framework and configurations.} We model the 2D rf crystal within the \emph{pseudopotential approximation}~\cite{James1998}, which neglects micromotion while accurately capturing secular motion; Penning and rf normal modes and frequencies are obtained via the Hamiltonian formalism of Ref.~\cite{Dubin2020}, detailed in Appendix~\ref{app:Hamiltonian} with numerical parameters in Appendix~\ref{app:simulations}.
 Experimentally, axial modes are typically near ground state via EIT or sideband cooling~\cite{Jordan2019,Shankar2019,Qiao2021,Kiesenhofer2023,Guo2024}, while radial modes are often only Doppler cooled—with Penning $\exb$ modes especially susceptible to residual heating~\cite{Torrisi2016,Johnson2024}.
-For a direct cross-platform comparison, we also consider a Penning configuration engineered to replicate the rf crystal's equilibrium positions up to a global length rescaling [Fig.~\ref{fig:equilibrium_positions_planar}(a,b)], allowing us to isolate dynamical (not structural) origins of spectral differences.
+For a direct cross-platform comparison, we also consider a Penning configuration engineered to replicate the rf crystal's equilibrium positions up to a global length rescaling [Fig.~\ref{fig:equilibrium_positions_planar}(a,b)], allowing us to isolate dynamical differences from structural ones.

-\paragraph*{Coupling survey and observations (Fig.~\ref{fig:mode_coupling_resonances_planar}).} We survey \co\ by scanning mode triplets and labeling couplings with the criterion $S>0.1$ (see Eq.~\eqref{eq:2-level_probability} and Appendix~\ref{app:simulations}).
+\paragraph*{Coupling survey and observations (Fig.~\ref{fig:mode_coupling_resonances_planar}).} We survey \co\ by identifying mode triplets and labeling couplings with the criterion $S>0.1$ (see Eq.~\eqref{eq:2-level_probability} and Appendix~\ref{app:simulations}).
 In Fig.~\ref{fig:mode_coupling_resonances_planar}(a,b) for $N=91$ ions, uncoupled modes are white circles with black edges; radial-axial couplings are orange X's; radial-radial couplings are blue circles.
-Penning crystals show \emph{radial-axial} couplings dominated by low-frequency $\exb$ modes; no cyclotron-involving couplings are observed, suggesting those high-frequency branches could be gate-capable if addressable.
+Penning crystals show \emph{radial-axial} couplings dominated by low-frequency $\exb$ modes; no cyclotron-involving couplings are observed, suggesting these modes could be gate-capable if made addressable.
 In rf crystals, \emph{radial-radial} couplings are prominent due to the dense radial band, with some radial-axial instances; only the lowest radial modes tend to couple to axial modes.
 This pattern is consistent with the enhanced mode-energy fluctuations seen for 2D crystals relative to chains [Fig.~\ref{fig:crystal_energy_fluctuation_comparison}].